 The Board is pleased to report that there were no major internal control weaknesses identified during the year, nor have any of the reported weaknesses resulted in material losses or contingencies requiring disclosure in the Group's Annual Report.
 The Board is of the view that the existing system of the internal control is adequate.
 Nevertheless, Management continues to take measures to strengthen the control environment.
+This statement is based on the consideration of the audit work performed by the Internal Auditors on financial and non-financial matters.

-This statement has been duly reviewed by the External Auditors and is made in accordance with the resolution of the Board of Directors dated 29 August 2013.
+This statement has been duly reviewed by the External Auditors and is made in accordance with the resolution of the Board of Directors dated 23 July 2014.